ga-wdi-lessons/html-intro/readme.md

 If, however, you want to have a site that's 100% the way you want it, and to have complete control over your appearance and product, then you need to pop the hood and use code.

-## Let's talk about how the web works...